crystallabs/event_handler/README.md

 When waiting for events with a block or Proc, two handlers are involved:

-The first, visible one is the handler which is provided to `wait`, containing code to execute once the event arrives.
+The first, visible one is the handler provided to `wait`, containing code to execute once the event arrives.
-`wait` argument *async* controls whether the handler will run synchronously or asynchronously after the event has been waited.
+`wait` argument *async* controls whether this handler will run synchronously or asynchronously after the event has been waited.